 Team Tony cultivates, curates and shares Tony Robbins’ stories and core principles, to help others achieve an extraordinary life.

-But you’ve realized that the more you take on, the more stress follows.
+But you’ve realized that the more you take on, the more you struggle with handling stress.
 You’ve relied on to-do lists to stay on top of the many items that fill your calendar, but this system is not working for you.
 A to-do list won’t help you become a master of your own life — it will simply make you feel like you’re not doing enough.
 You’re ultimately sabotaging yourself.
-To truly grow, you have to learn life management skills instead of just piling more tasks on to your plate.
+To truly grow, you have to learn life management skills instead of just piling more tasks on your plate.